Algonquin to Adirondacks Collaborative

 Road ecology

-In Ontario we have completed biological studies to determine where structures should be built to enable wildlife to safely cross Ontario Highway 401 where it parallels the Thousand Islands.
-This narrow area is the gateway between the north and south sections of the continental habitat corridor.
-However, the highway blocks wildlife movement.
-Our report is being edited and fine tuned before publication.
-In New York State we are engaged in determining where there are wildlife pathways that will be able to connect with the highway crossing structures that will be recommended in Ontario
+In Ontario, we have completed studies to determine optimal locations for wildlife crossings to enable wildlife to safely cross Ontario Highway 401 and other major roadways which parallel the Thousand Islands.
+This narrow area is the gateway between the north and south sections of the continental habitat corridor; however, the highway blocks wildlife movement.
+View our final report, aptly titled "Right to Roam," which was recently released in the fall of 2024.

 Picture

-We created a 640-kilometre trail from Adirondack State Park to Algonquin Park.
-Alice the Moose was the inspiration.
-She had been radio-collared in central Adirondack Park, and wandered all the way to the eastern part of Algonquin Park.
-The trail crosses over the St. Lawrence River on the International Bridge.
+We've established a ~650-kilometre multi-modal trail that stretches from Adirondack State Park to Algonquin Park, with Alice the Moose serving as inspiration.
+Alice, who had been radio-collared in central Adirondack Park, embarked on an incredible journey all the way to the eastern part of Algonquin Park.
+She inspired us to create a symbolic and physical link between the two parks to remind people of the important role that connectivity plays in our environment.

 Picture